-Asking people to do too many things isn’t the only distraction that can be hurting your email optins though.
+Asking people to do too many things isn’t the only distraction that can be hurting your email optins.

-Here’s a quote that I think of often, and I hope you do too!
+Here’s a quote that I think of often and I hope you will too:

 “When you ask people to pay attention to too many things, they pay attention to nothing at all.”

-Start implementing the suggestions on this page and I guarantee that conversion rates will increase when you do!
+Start implementing the suggestions on this page and I guarantee that conversion rates will increase.